 The technology in itself is not a threat, but the threat is what the people who use the technology can do with it.

-Much more important than the unblocking of Yoani Sanchez‘s blog, has been the release yesterday and today of dissidents Eduardo Diaz Fleitas and Hector Maseda.
-More political prisoners expect to be freed in the coming days.
+More important than the unblocking of Yoani Sanchez‘s blog, has been the release of dissidents Eduardo Diaz Fleitas and Hector Maseda.
+Additional political prisoners expect to be freed in the coming days.
 But unlike other Cuban political prisoners that have been freed in the past couple months, Diaz Fleitas and Maseda will stay put in Cuba where they plan on continuing their opposition activism.
 As Diaz Fleitas revealed in his interview with José Merino yesterday, he and other activists will start a five-day hunger strike on February 23 with other activists around the country.

 Eduardo Diaz Fleitas was one of the leaders of that movement, but security forces quickly took over and quelled the protests.
-Ten years later and the Cuban government imprisoned some 75 political dissidents – including Diaz Fleitas – in what is usually referred to as Black Spring.
-(I happened to be in Cuba just months later, and there was very little talk of the detained dissidents.)
-In recent years the Cuban opposition movement has become nearly irrelevant.
-A leaked cable by Jonathan Farrar of the United States Interests Section in Havana (USINT) from April 2009 emphasizes the ineffectiveness of the Cuban dissident movement:
+Ten years later and the Cuban government imprisoned some 75 political dissidents – including Diaz Fleitas – in what is referred to as Black Spring.
+In recent years, the Cuban opposition movement has become nearly irrelevant.
+A leaked cable by Jonathan Farrar of the United States Interests Section in Havana from April 2009 emphasized the ineffectiveness of the Cuban dissident movement: